The Jimmy JV51 is Xiaomi’s second cordless stick vacuum that they released in the market.

 - 50 mm suction inlet assures that even larger debris gets in

-- Soft roller cleaning brush will pick up the debris of different sizes
+- Soft roller cleaning brush will pick up the trash of different sizes

 - HEPA filtration will filter out up to 99.97 percent of allergens